rackerlabs/docs-aws/docs/cloud-native-security/index.rst

-**AWS Security Hub** provides the aggregation point for GuardDuty and IAM Access Analyzer findings across multiple AWS accounts, acts as the conduit to Rackspace systems, and serves as a single pane of glass for all native security services which emit findings.
+**AWS Security Hub** provides the aggregation point for GuardDuty and IAM Access Analyzer findings across multiple AWS accounts, acts as the conduit to Rackspace systems, and serves as a single pane of glass for all native security services which generate findings.
 It also provides security standard checks against industry best practices (e.g. CIS AWS Foundations).
-Security Hub will be enabled for all Cloud Native Security customers, but the security standards feature will be optional.
+Security Hub will be enabled for all Cloud Native Security customers, but the security standards feature is optional.

 This Service Block requires Security Hub, but the other native security products are optional and can be disabled by creating a ticket with Rackspace.